anorgan/daze/README.md

-daze
+Daze
 ====

-PHP Static Site Generator (like Jekyll)
+Static Site Generator (like Jekyll) written in PHP.